How to Compare Painting Estimates — What to Look For

 - Windows & hardware protection: Will fixtures be masked, removed, or protected?

-- Repairs: If wood rot, drywall damage, or drywall seams exist, will repair be included or quoted separately?
+- Repairs: Will rot or drywall issues be included or quoted separately?

-- Clean up & disposal: Will they remove debris, tape masking, drop cloths, and any leftover materials?
+- Clean up & disposal: Will they remove debris, tape, masking, and leftover materials?

-- Travel, staging, scaffolding, ladders: Are these line items or baked into their price?
+- Travel, staging, scaffolding: Are these line items or built-in?

-When comparing two bids, if one includes patching and surface prep and the other doesn’t, the “cheaper” one may cost more in hidden add-ons later.
+When comparing bids, if one includes prep and another doesn’t, the “cheaper” one may cost more in hidden add-ons later.

 2. Documentation & Line Items